clarencechanxy/Aboutme/README.md

 Problem statements I'm currently thinking about:

-1. How creators can raise capital to fund their creative pursuits via web3
+1. How creators can raise capital to fund their creative pursuits via web3.
+[Please read](https://medium.com/thegreatwave/putting-the-power-back-to-the-creators-5882330bae2 ):
 2. How fans can have a stake in a musical work and benefit by 'investing' in an artist's development
-3. How the music streaming experience can be more immersive (what is the next big leap).
+3. How stream2earn in a metaverse could be the next big leap for music streaming.
 For this, i have a litepaper of some initial ideas.
-Please see here: (https://www.dropbox.com/s/wjcw45dse681rf4/Communify%20Litepaper%20v0.1.pdf?dl=0)
+[Please read here](https://www.dropbox.com/s/wjcw45dse681rf4/Communify%20Litepaper%20v0.1.pdf?dl=0)

-If you'd like to reach out, my email is clarence@bandwagon.sg, my cryto twitter account is @clarcrypto.
+If you'd like to reach out, my email is [clarence@bandwagon.sg](mailto:clarence@bandwagon.sg), my cryto twitter account is [@clarcrypto](https://twitter.com/clarcrypto).

 Cheers.